 A driveway is the opening to your home.
 It’s the very first thing that you and your guests see and step on upon arriving at your home.
-A cracked, damaged driveway is not only unsightly but unsafe.
+A cracked, damaged driveway are not only unsightly but unsafe.
 For peace of mind, you should consider replacing your cracked driveway.
 Let’s look at what causes cracks and damage to your driveway and why replacing it is the better option for you.

 Causes from Above the Driveway